tobybessant/ng-programmatic/README.md

 # gulp-ng

-Run Angular CLI commands with a fully-typed configuration-as-code approach.
+Configure & run Angular CLI commands with a fully-typed, code-based interface.
 Primarily designed for use with taskrunners such as [Gulp](https://gulpjs.com/), but could easily be used anywhere.

 # Usage